Rishabh2503/draw-on-image/README.md

 # Paint On Image

 A React-based web application that allows users to paint on images and generate masks.
 Built with React and Tailwind CSS.
+Use this to edit PC for college😂

 ## Features
 - Image upload with drag & drop support